 Kererū perform spectacular mating displays, flying high into the air from a perch, then diving steeply before pulling out of the headlong fall.
 Their nest is an untidy platform of sticks in the fork of a tree or among vines.
 Laying begins in September (spring) and can continue through to February, depending on fruit availability.
-Normally females lay just one white egg, which both adults incubate for a month.
-They sometimes raise three clutches in a season.
+Kererū lay a single white egg, which both adults incubate for a month.
+They can breed again after fledging a chick, and sometimes raise three chicks in a season.

 Long way for a meal

 Kererū fly considerable distances in search of food, including across 30-kilometre Foveaux Strait, between Stewart Island and Invercargill.
 By contrast, their Chatham Islands relative, the parea, rarely flies further than 5 kilometres.